-- Stop processor and pour in hot sauce, tahini, lemon juice, olive oil, smoked paprika, dill, black pepper, salt and minced garlic.
+- Pour in buffalo sauce, tahini, lemon juice, olive oil, smoked paprika, dill, black pepper, salt and minced garlic.

-- With processor going, drizzle in cold water.
+- With the processor going, drizzle in cold water.

 - As a spread on a sandwich or wrap (like this veggie sandwich)